2026 Garden and Art Spectacular Tour of Japan

 Day 11: Naoshima

-This morning you are off to Benesse Art Site including Valley Gallery, Chichu Art Museum, Benesse House Museum and the Lee Ufan Museum.
-Don't forget to walk around the area between excellent outdoor installations including Yayoi Kusama’s trademark pumpkin sculpture, all superbly blending into the island environment.
+This morning, you are off to Benesse Art Site, including Valley Gallery, Chichu Art Museum, Benesse House Museum and the Lee Ufan Museum.
+Don't forget to walk around the area between excellent outdoor installations, including Yayoi Kusama’s trademark pumpkin sculpture, all superbly blending into the island environment.

 Day 12: Kyoto

-This morning, you will ferry across back to the mainland and take the shinkansen to Kyoto.
 With 17 UNESCO World Heritage Sites (at last count!), Kyoto is the historical heart of Japan’s culture and the guardian of many of its ancient traditions.
 Originally made capital way back in 794, present-day Kyoto offers an incredible range of contemplative gardens often associated with the ancient temples and shrines.

-Day 13: Shiga (Miho Museum)
+Day 14: Shiga (Miho Museum)

+This is another very special day.
+Past guests have said this visit ranks as one of the most impressive days of the tour.
+Today, you visit the stunning Miho Museum.
+Here you can experience a thorough immersion into the world of art, architecture and landscape design.
 Renowned architect I.M.
 Pei designed this museum with much of the site built into a forested hillside.
-Miho was built to house an extensive private collection of some 2,000 antiquities from ancient civilizations.
+Miho was built to house an extensive private collection of some 2,000 antiquities from ancient civilisations.

 The contrast of the glass and steel structure of the museum’s roof against the surrounding natural environment is spectacular.
 It is this seamless integration of the man-made and the natural which creates today's indelible memory.